Can I Get Spousal Support, and How Do I Calculate It?

 It is very common for the spouse seeking support to file a motion for temporary support as part of the initial divorce filing packet, and a court will attempt to rule on this along with temporary child support, first before addressing other matters.

-If you are seeking spousal support, I strongly encourage you to talk to a local attorney, like those at N.P.
-Weiss Law.
+If you are seeking spousal support, I strongly encourage you to talk to a local attorney.
 We can help you to determine your eligibility and how much would be reasonable.
+You can contact the office of N.P.
+Weiss Law today to schedule a consultation.